List of Marvel Comics characters: Y: Weapon P.R.I.M.E.

 This Yeti is a member of the covert Canadian superhuman group Weapon P.R.I.M.E., and has fought X-Force and Alpha Flight member Northstar.
 He has superhuman strength, claws, and an enhanced healing factor.

-Other versions of Yeti

-In the Age of Apocalypse reality, Yeti appears as a member of the Brotherhood of Chaos.

 Ho Yinsen

 Professor Ho Yinsen is a supporting character of Iron Man in the Marvel Comics universe.
 The character, created by Stan Lee, Larry Lieber and Don Heck, first appeared in Tales of Suspense #39 (March 1963).

-Original plotline

-Professor Yinsen was a physicist, engineer and pacifist from the fictional nation of Timbetpal; while Tony Stark was in college, Stark had greatly admired the older man's work.
-In his old age, Yinsen was captured in Vietnam by the Communist warlord Wong-Chu before Tony Stark was also captured.
+Ho Yinsen was a physicist, engineer and pacifist from the fictional nation of Timbetpal.
+Yinsen was captured in Vietnam by Wong-Chu before Tony Stark was also captured.
 Stark's US military convoy had tripped a land mine and he was injured with shrapnel that was slowly moving toward his heart.
-Yinsen builds a magnetic chest plate and affixes it to Stark's chest, thus preventing the shrapnel from reaching his heart, thereby saving Stark's life and keeping him alive.
+Yinsen builds a magnetic chest plate and affixes it to Stark's chest, preventing the shrapnel from reaching his heart.
 Wong-Chu then orders Yinsen and Stark to build weapons for him.
 Instead, Yinsen helps Stark secretly build the first Iron Man armor, which includes a device for Stark's heart to keep him alive.
 Yinsen sacrifices his life distracting Wong-Chu to buy time for Stark to power up his armor.
-Stark dons the armor, becoming Iron Man, and defeats Wong-Chu, apparently killing him in the explosion of munitions shed, before freeing all other prisoners.